 - Seminar for International Students: STSU 101

-Discuss your choice of FYE Seminars with a counselor or contact Angela Dawson for assistance selecting the courses that are right for you.
+Discuss your choice of FYE Seminars with a counselor.

 Complete your FYE passport in your first year and get entered in a drawing for an Amazon Echodot with Alexa!

-The First-Year Experience, FYE, Passport Program is open to all first-time, degree seeking students NEW to MC in their first TWO semesters.
+The First Year Experience Passport Program is open to all first-time, degree-seeking students new to MC in their first two semesters.
 The FYE Passport Program navigates first year students to campus resources.
 Students engage in activities and connect with students, faculty and staff as they travel around campus and participate in activities that are described in the passport, getting their passport signed.

 Once students complete a minimum of one activity in each of the categories, students will be entered into a drawing to win a prize.
 Students may submit completed Passports through the end of students' first year (Fall or Spring term) of enrollment at the College.

 Students must be currently registered to be entered in the drawing.
-Click here to DOWNLOAD your Passport and begin documenting your journey.
+Download your Passport (PDF, ) and begin documenting your journey.

 How do I enter the drawing?